explodinglabs/jsonrpcserver/README.md

 404, we respond with the 404 status code along with the JSON-RPC error, *Invalid request*.

-Now create a route to handle the RPC methods:
+Now create a route to accept the RPC calls:

     @app.route('/', methods=['POST'])
     def index():